doublestopconsulting/energy_mix/README.md

 Let's create an animation of energy consumption over time, similar to "lights at night" satellite images.
 See this [NASA Earth Observatory site](https://earthobservatory.nasa.gov/features/NightLights) for some examples.

+Here's the current

-We will use the "TETCB" data in the SEDS data -- total energy consumption in billion BTU for each state.
+We will use the "TETCB" data in the SEDS data described above -- total energy consumption in billion BTU for each state.

 #### Methods
 - We have energy at the state level, but we want to visualize this at the city level to approximate the night lights images.
 (Of course, this will result in false precision!)